gbura/gbura/README.md

 Frontend Developer
 ------------------

 As a front-end developer, I have a strong theoretical background and practical experience from various projects.
 I mostly coding in Vue.js.
-Currently learning Nuxt.js.
+Currently I am learning Nuxt.js.
 I also work with HTML, CSS, and JavaScript/TypeScript, using tools like Pinia, GIT, Vite, TailwindCSS and Bootstrap.
 I specialize in creating visually appealing and responsive interfaces.
 I'm constantly striving to improve and quickly adapt to new skills and technologies.

 * 🌍  I'm based in Warsaw
 * 🧠  I'm still learning Vue.js and Nuxt.js